Skip to content

 Overview

 Before fine-tuning the model, let's look at the zero-shot performance of the model.
 Based on the question, the model has to identify the pallet closest to the transporter in region 8.
 Visually, the pallet identified as region 7 appears the closest to the empty transporter in region 8.
 Although region 2 is close, region 7 is closer.
 The base model incorrectly predicts region 2.
-Clearly there is room for the model to improve on spatial understanding task.
+Clearly there is room for the model to improve on spatial understanding tasks.

 Data Preparation